Submission Guidelines

 All submissions receive a double-blind peer review assigned by the Editor.
 The Editor will review the submission, obtain external peer reviews, evaluate the external reviews, make a decision on the suitability of the manuscript, and work with the author(s) during the submission process.
 Each submission will be evaluated by at least two peer reviewers.

 Reviewers are asked to be specific about their evaluations of manuscripts and to provide comments and suggestions for improving manuscripts.
 We ask that reviewers provide an overview of the article, answers to the questions asked below, as well as general and specific comments they have about the manuscript.
 Reviewers will submit their reviews through the journal submission system, which can be found at: https://aetr.expressacademic.org/login.php or using the links in the review request email sent to them from AETR.
-If a reviewer is unable to access or submit through the submission system, then can instead directly email their review to the editor at aetr.editor@gmail.com.
+If a reviewer is unable to access or submit through the submission system, then can directly email their review to the editor at aetr.editor@gmail.com.

 Reviewers will address the following questions in addition to a thorough critique of the manuscript: